Images and XHTML export

 Align images

-To place the image on the left, and let the text flow around the image on the
+If you want text to flow around your images, the style attribute comes handy.
+To place the image on the left, and let the text flow around the image on the right, use this code:

-default). left causes the image to show up on the left of the text succeeding
+Possible values for the float: CSS attribute are left, right and none (the default). left causes the image to show up on the left of the text succeeding the image, right will place the image on the right side of the text succeeding the image.

-You can control the gap between image and surrounding text, using the margin:
+You can control the gap between image and surrounding text, using the margin: CSS attribute like so:

-#+ATTR_HTML: style="float:left;margin:20px 20px 20px 0px;"
+#+ATTR_HTML: :style float:left;margin:20px 20px 20px 0px;

 The order of the values given, are the distances in the north east south, and west.

-Again: Please avoid empty lines before and after the image, if you want to
+Again: Please avoid empty lines before and after the image, if you want to achieve the effect shown in this example: one paragraph of text that flows around two images.
+The exporter adds a <p> element for empty lines otherwise.

 This code shows, how we can add attributes to the <img … /> tag in Org-mode:

-#+ATTR_HTML: style="float:right;margin:0px 0px 20px 20px;"
+#+ATTR_HTML: :style float:right;margin:0px 0px 20px 20px;

 Lorem ipsum dolor sit amet, consectetuer adipiscing elit, sed diam nonummy

-#+ATTR_HTML: style="float:left;margin:20px 20px 20px 0px;"
+#+ATTR_HTML: :style float:left;margin:20px 20px 20px 0px;

 euismod tincidunt ut laoreet dolore magna aliquam erat volutpat.

-Note: The #+ATTR_HTML: line as well as the image definition have to be on a
+Note: The #+ATTR_HTML: line as well as the image definition have to be on a single line respectively.
+Don't put any additional text on those lines or the attributes will not be added to the image tag on export!

-{{{imageurl}}} This text is directly succeeds the first image, which is right aligned.
-Because of the alignment, placing the image after the first few lines would make no difference.
 Lorem ipsum dolor sit amet, consectetuer adipiscing elit, sed diam nonummy nibh euismod tincidunt ut laoreet dolore magna aliquam erat volutpat.
 Ut wisi enim ad minim veniam, quis nostrud exerci tation ullamcorper suscipit lobortis nisl ut aliquip ex ea commodo consequat.
 Duis autem vel eum iriure dolor in hendrerit in vulputate velit esse molestie consequat, vel illum dolore eu feugiat nulla facilisis at vero et accumsan et iusto odio dignissim qui blandit praesent luptatum zzril delenit augue duis dolore te feugait nulla facilisi.
-Lorem ipsum dolor sit amet, consectetuer adipiscing elit, sed diam nonummy nibh euismod tincidunt ut laoreet dolore magna aliquam erat volutpat.@html:</span>@@ Text before the second image ends here.<
+Lorem ipsum dolor sit amet, consectetuer adipiscing elit, sed diam nonummy nibh euismod tincidunt ut laoreet dolore magna aliquam erat volutpat.

-{{{imageurl}}} >This text is directly following the second image.
-No empty lines are added.
-Neither before, nor after the image.
-We therefor see one big paragraph with two images.
-Note, that browsers will place this second image where ever they see fit.
-Browsers will not interrupt the text flow, just to place the image add the exact point between two words.
 Lorem ipsum dolor sit amet, consectetuer adipiscing elit, sed diam nonummy nibh euismod tincidunt ut laoreet dolore magna aliquam erat volutpat.
 Ut wisi enim ad minim veniam, quis nostrud exerci tation ullamcorper suscipit lobortis nisl ut aliquip ex ea commodo consequat.
-Duis autem vel eum iriure dolor in hendrerit in vulputate velit esse molestie consequat, vel illum dolore eu feugiat nulla facilisis at vero et accumsan et iusto odio dignissim qui blandit praesent luptatum zzril delenit augue duis dolore te feugait nulla facilisi.@html:</span>@@
+Duis autem vel eum iriure dolor in hendrerit in vulputate velit esse molestie consequat, vel illum dolore eu feugiat nulla facilisis at vero et accumsan et iusto odio dignissim qui blandit praesent luptatum zzril delenit augue duis dolore te feugait nulla facilisi.

 Images in a row

-And here is how to fill the width of your display with images and let the
+And here is how to fill the width of your display with images and let the lines break automatically.
+Just add display:inline; to the style attributes.

 results in: